Why is WSDOT

 - More frequent Amtrak Cascades service with schedule reliability along the I-5 corridor.

 - A boost to the rail manufacturing industry, as Washington state is purchasing new locomotives, designed and built in the United States.

 - Request for Proposals – Aug.
 8, 2013

 - Contract Awarded – March 2014

 - Preliminary Design Complete – July 2014

-- Locomotives Delivery to WSDOT – starts Fall 2016
+- Locomotives Delivery to WSDOT – starts in spring 2017

-Washington state is delivering nearly $800 million in federally funded rail corridor improvements using high speed rail grants administered by the Federal Railroad Administration.
+Washington state is delivering nearly $800 million in federally funded rail corridor improvements using high-speed rail grants from the American Recovery and Reinvestment Act (ARRA) and administered by the Federal Railroad Administration.
 The purchase of new locomotives is one of those projects.

 How can I get more information?